kaelonR/swcombine-js-sdk/README.md

 # Star Wars Combine Web Services 2.0 JS/TS SDK

+Typescript and Javascript SDK for the Star Wars Combine 2.0 Web Services.
 The SDK is currently a WIP.
 Status is as follows:

 ## API SDK Status

 - :x: = Not yet implemented
 - :construction: = Partially implemented
 - :heavy_check_mark: = Implemented